IBM-Cloud/docs/openwhisk/openwhisk_actions.md

 1. Save the following content in a file called `weather.js`.
   ```
     var request = require('request');

     function main(params) {
         var location = params.location || 'Vermont';
         var url = 'https://query.yahooapis.com/v1/public/yql?q=select item.condition from weather.forecast where woeid in (select woeid from geo.places(1) where text="' + location + '")&format=json';

+        return new Promise(function(resolve, reject) {
             request.get(url, function(error, response, body) {
+                if (error) {
+                    reject(error);
+                }
+                else {
                     var condition = JSON.parse(body).query.results.channel.item.condition;
                     var text = condition.text;
                     var temperature = condition.temp;
                     var output = 'It is ' + temperature + ' degrees in ' + location + ' and ' + text;
-            whisk.done({msg: output});
+                    resolve({msg: output});
+                }
             });

-        return whisk.async();
+        });
     }
   ```
   {: codeblock}

-  Notice that the action in the example uses the JavaScript `request` library to make an HTTP request to the Yahoo Weather API, and extracts fields from the JSON result.
-The [References](./openwhisk_reference.html#runtime_ref_runtime_environment) detail the Node.js packages that you can use in your actions.
+  Note that the action in the example uses the JavaScript `request` library to make an HTTP request to the Yahoo Weather API, and extracts fields from the JSON result.
+The [References](./reference.md#runtime-environment) detail the Node.js packages that you can use in your actions.

   This example also shows the need for asynchronous actions.
-The action returns `whisk.async()` to indicate that the result of this action is not available yet when the function returns.
-Instead, the result is available in the `request` callback after the HTTP call completes, and is passed as an argument to the `whisk.done()` function.
+The action returns a Promise to indicate that the result of this action is not available yet when the function returns.
+Instead, the result is available in the `request` callback after the HTTP call completes, and is passed as an argument to the `resolve()` function.

 2. Run the following commands to create the action and invoke it:
   ```